Skip to main content

 Foliage Description

-Medium to bright green, simple (not compound — unusual for Rubus), large, palmately 3-5 lobed (maple-shaped), 4-8 inches (10-20 cm) across, soft and velvety; turns yellow in fall
+medium to bright green through the growing season; simple, large, palmately 3-5 lobed (maple-shaped), 4-8 inches (10-20 cm) across, soft and velvety on both surfaces; turns yellow in fall

 Growing Conditions